 An approach to developing an investigatory strategy will consist of the identification and location of AOCs for each type of physical structure or feature within the building.
 Investigatory strategies for ASTs and USTs will follow the procedures outlined in Section 4.10.1.
 In the event surface water or sediment is present within AOCs identified within the building, surface water and sediment samples will be collected to determine if waste disposal and on-site contamination has impacted the environment inside, beneath, and outside the building or nearby surface water bodies.
-Surface water and sediment sampling will follow the field investigation techniques outlined in Section 4.11 and samples will be analyzed for DER-required analytical parameters as defined in Section 4.1.
-If building structures or features convey COCs to outside the building, then surface and subsurface soil samples will be collected at the discharge point to soil.
+Surface water and sediment samples will be analyzed for DER-required analytical parameters as defined in Section 4.11 If building structures or features convey COCs to outside the building, then surface and subsurface soil samples will be collected at the discharge point to soil.
 Surface and subsurface soil sampling will follow the field investigation techniques outlined in Section 4.8 and 4.16.2 and analyzed for DER-required analytical parameters as defined in Section 4.1.